0atman/noboilerplate/scripts/38-autism.md

 ## You Cannot Persuade Me of the Simplicity of the World

-### I Can't not See the Complexity
+### I Can Only See the Complexity

 notes:

-And herein lies the problem.
+And herein lies the problem: Choice.

-Neurotypical people can often choose to employ either bottom-up thinking or top-down, depending on the situation.
+Neurotypical people more often can choose to employ either detail-oriented thinking or top-down, abstract thinking, depending on the task or situation.

 Autistic people can't make that choice as easily.